manansethia/manansethia.github.io/_pages/projects.md

 ## AIRAVAT 🐘
 ### Artificial Intelligence-based Rapid Analysis of Variability in Atmospheric Trends
 <ul>
-  <li>AIRAVAT is an upcoming project which will compute hyper-local weather using existing ground, weather balloon, and satellite data.</li>
+  <li>AIRAVAT is an upcoming project which will compute hyper-local weather using existing ground, weather balloon, and satellite data with the help of AI-based climate model tuning.</li>
   <li>Named after the vehicle of deity Indra, Airavat is a divine elephant known as the "king of elephants", "elephant of the clouds", and "brother of the sun".</li>
 </ul>